Political positions of Hillary Clinton: Prescription drugs

-Clinton has proposed to redirect subsidies that go to direct-to-consumer drug company advertising to research and development of drugs.
-According to her plan, health insurance plans will be required to place a monthly limit of $250 on covered out-of-pocket prescription drug costs for individuals.
-She proposes to "fully fund the FDA's Office of Generic Drugs to clear out their multi-year generic drug approval backlog."
-She proposes to lower the exclusivity period of "biologics" from 12 to 7 years to "spur greater competition" and save government spending.
-Her prescription drug plan says that she will seek to prohibit "pay for delay" arrangements, referring to arrangements where patent holders make payments to potential competitors to stop them from entering the market with generic drugs.
+Clinton proposed to redirect subsidies that go to direct-to-consumer drug company advertising to research and development of drugs; health insurance plans would be required to place a monthly limit of $250 on covered out-of-pocket prescription drug costs for individuals.
+She proposed to "fully fund the FDA's Office of Generic Drugs to clear out their multi-year generic drug approval backlog" and lower the exclusivity period of "biologics" from 12 to 7 years to "spur greater competition" and save government spending.
+Her prescription drug plan said that she would seek to prohibit "pay for delay" arrangements, referring to arrangements where patent holders make payments to potential competitors to stop them from entering the market with generic drugs.

 In June 2015, when TPP was still being negotiated, Clinton said that drug firms that benefit from deal should offer discounts.
-One of her stated reasons for opposing the final version of the TPP agreement is that it puts "the interests of drug companies ahead of patients and consumers".
+One of her stated reasons for opposing the final version of TPP is that it put "the interests of drug companies ahead of patients and consumers".